shahramyalameha/burai/docs/source/usage/project/calculation.rst

 Calculation
 ===========

-In a project tab you can post a calculation, as the following.
+In project tab you can post a calculation, as the following.

 Post Calculation
 ----------------